Ru-Zah-Jin-Zebo/Cainhurst/README.md

    pip install -r requirements.txt
    ```

-4. Place your video files in the `data/videos` directory.
+4. Place your video files in a `Cainhurst/data/videos` directory.

 5a.
 Fast/ Specific Option: Extract and index frames for ember video solution only:
    ```bash